MWorksCoding/conduit-container-cicd/README.md

-# Conduit Fullstack Container Project
+# Conduit Fullstack Container Project with CI/CD Pipeline (GitHub Actions)

 A complete Conduit demo application featuring an Angular frontend and a Django backend, packaged with Docker and Docker Compose for simple, reproducible setup and deployment.